In his new 16 part MasterClass, Aaron Franklin promises to teach you exactly how he would train a staff member at

 - While the MasterClass presents everything nicely in a single, structured course, you could probably piece together a lot of the recipes and techniques by watching various YouTube videos.

 - In all the lessons Aaron cooks on a large offset style smoker.
 While a lot of the techniques he teaches will apply no matter what smoker you cook on, there is a lot of detail about fire management and wood that won’t be practical for a lot of people.

-At $90 I think the MasterClass is fairly priced so long as you plan on watching at least one more class.
+I think the MasterClass is fairly priced so long as you plan on watching at least one more class.
 The level of detail and quality of production is impressive.

 While you could probably find most of the information contained in the course by scouring the internet, having a single resource with everything organized into topics is a great way to quickly level up your barbecue skills.

 I think this would also make an excellent gift for anyone with an interest in barbecue.